aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-troubleshoot1.0.md

 Check for error messages in syslog similar to:

 ```
-kernel: [XXXXX] neuron:mc_alloc: device mempool [0:0] total 1073741568 occupied 960539030 needed 1272 available 768
+nrtd[nnnn]:....
+Failed to allocate buffer in MLA DRAM for
+nrtd[nnnn]:....
+Failed to alloc hugetlb
 ```

 Error Code: 4

 ##### How To Fix?

 As the error is contextual to what's going on with your instance, the exact next step is unclear.
-Try unloading some of the loaded models which will free up device DRAM space.
-If this is still a problem, moving to a larger Inf1 instance size with additional NeuronCores may help.
+Here are some ideas on what might help free up space.
+Start by unloading some of the loaded models.
+If this is not the issue, you may need to increase the number of huge pages on the instance (instructions for this are [here](./nrt_start.md#step-3-configure-nr_hugepages)).
+If you're still stuck, moving to a larger Inf1 instance size may provide the additional resources needed.

 ### Insufficient number of NeuronCores available to load a NEFF